-As discussed in our previous blog post 6 Google Drive Data Loss Prevention Practices for every CIO, your Google Shared Drive structure is one of the first pillars to a complete Drive DLP strategy.
+As highlighted in our 6 Google Drive Data Loss Prevention Practices for every CIO, your Google Shared Drive structure is one of the first steps to a complete Drive Data Loss Prevention (DLP) strategy.

-One dilemma many CIOs and system admins may face is not knowing how to best structure their organisation’s Shared Drive (or where to begin).
+One challenge many CIOs and system admins may face is not knowing how to best structure their organization’s Shared Drive (or where to begin).

 That’s common when first deploying Google Drive for your users, or when they’ve been using Drive for some time without sticking to a specific structure.

-Below are the three most common Shared Google Drive structure options, with a glimpse on what each option presents.
+Below are the three most common Google Shared Drive structure options, with a glimpse of what each option offers:

 A single Shared Drive for your entire organization (aside from users’ personal ‘My Drives’), with users added as viewers/editors of their area’s folder.

-However, this could entail remarkable DLP and Security risks, especially when different users have access to sensitive or ‘classified’ information.
+However, this could have remarkable DLP and Security risks, especially when different users have access to sensitive or ‘classified’ information.

--Storage Limits: Drive could run into file/size limits on the long run.
+-Storage Limits: Drive could run into file/size limits in the long run.
 While there’s a 400k file limit on each shared Drive, it actually fills up faster than you’d think.

-Create a Shared Drive (previously known as Team Drive) for each area, then add the correct users to their relevant Drive.
+Create a Shared Drive (Team Drive) for each area, then add the correct users to their relevant Drive.

 For larger domains, ideally, each “area” would get a prefix (e.g. OPS for operations), followed by a Drive name related to the subject/ team/ project (e.g. OPS- Training).